Tips for wicked high yields!

 One of the problems you’re likely to face is the presence of mold, especially if you grow outdoors.
 Gray mold is especially deadly because it damages practically every part of your Green Crack plant, including the buds, flowers, stems, and stalks.
-Gray mold doesn’t care which part of your plant it ruins, and it often ruins all of it.
-Just to be clear, it can kill everything in its path, including seeds.
+Gray mold doesn’t care which part of your plant it ruins, and it often destroys all of it.
+To be clear, it can kill everything in its path, including seeds.

 Mold is at its worst in temperate or cool climates where the temperature is below 70 degrees.
-This shouldn’t be an issue if you grow outdoors in a warm location, but humidity also has a major say in whether gray mold shows up and spreads.
+This shouldn’t be an issue if you grow outdoors in a sunny location, but humidity also has a significant say in whether gray mold shows up and spreads.

 If you grow Green Crack indoors, make sure you change clothes before entering the grow room.
 Believe it or not, spores can latch onto clothing and spread in your weed room after finding a host (your plants).
 Failure to deal with gray mold quickly will have devastating consequences, as it can destroy a crop in a week!

 You can spot gray mold by looking for a brownish-gray mass of mycelium.
 Next, it gets covered by fungal spores, and it smothers your plants, turning them yellow.
 As well as keeping the temperature high and humidity below 50%, you can prevent bud rot by trimming a few leaves to increase their exposure to light.